 the Philippines.
 There are no major health risks in the Philippines but it is recommended to make

-and anti-malarial precautions are best for visits to rural areas.
+sure your hepatitis, typhoid and other common travel vaccinations are up to date.
 Please check with your physician for the best precautions to be taken.

 (For further details please contact Travel Vax on 1300 360 164).